|

 2) The

-is properly scheduling their games or not in case of dispute.
-He can
+their games or not in case of dispute.
+He can also

-also foresee a problem before it becomes an issue and has to issue a
+foresee a problem before it becomes an issue and has to

-announce he cannot meet any of those times and make new suggestions
+times or announce he cannot meet any of those times and

-Commissioner before Tuesday at 7PM ET.
-(Exception to the forum
+Tuesday at 7PM ET.
+(Exception to the forum scheduling is

-scheduling is if you cannot gain access to the forums for some
+if you cannot gain access to the forums for some reason.

-reason.
-In that case, you must privately email your opponent with a
+In that case, you must privately email your opponent

 3) Please